Psychology Student Charlotte Rothwell volunteered as a research assistant as part of the Psychology Employability Programme.

 What was the best thing about the project for you?

-“The best thing about the project for me was gaining the invaluable research experience, which I thoroughly enjoyed.”
+“The best thing about the project for me was gaining an invaluable research experience, which I thoroughly enjoyed.”

 What was the result- has it led to more projects with the organisation?